Yaltaphil/Yaltaphil/README.md

 # Hi there, I'm Phil 👋

-I do frontend development.
-I really enjoy learning languages and frameworks like Vue and Nuxt, as well as work in Javascript.
+and I do frontend development.
+I really enjoy learning languages and frameworks like Vue and Nuxt, as well as vanilla Javascript.

 <br />